 The proud and strong mountain dwarves hail from the sole remaining great kingdom under the mountain: Hoskengar Hold.

-Fierce fighters and expert smiths, they are as tough and strong as the natural stoneworks they dwell among, and see themselves as the true progenitors of their race and the exemplars of their gods’ traditions and teachings.
+Fierce fighters and expert smiths, they are as tough and strong as the natural stoneworks they dwell among, and see themselves as the true progenitors of their kind and the exemplars of their gods’ traditions and teachings.

 Mountain dwarves maintain a strong martial tradition.
 They know that the great wealth they accumulate in their vaults makes them prime targets for raiders.
 As a result, all the adults in a typical mountain dwarf clan are trained in the use of armor and weapons.